-For years, doctors used hormone replacement therapy to treat the symptoms of menopause; however, clinical trials in 2002 revealed risks associated with long-term use of HRT.
+For years, doctors used hormone replacement therapy to treat the symptoms of menopause.
 Now, it is a personal decision women make with their physicians after evaluating the risks and drawbacks.
 Women choosing HRT should discuss risks and drawbacks associated with estrogen-only replacement therapy, as well as combined estrogen-progestin replacement therapy.
 Risks and benefits may increase or decrease with the type of HRT, as well as whether the woman has had breast cancer, uterine cancer, or hysterectomy.

 Increased risks associated with HRT include:

 - Heart disease

 - Abnormal mammograms

 - Insulin resistance

 - Weight gain